mobo-d/.github/profile/README.md

 ## Random scalarization
 Applie the standard single-objective acquisition function after random scalarization.
 * **2006, TEVC.
 Joshua Knowles.
-"ParEGO: a hybrid algorithm with on-line landscape approximation for expensive multiobjective optimization problems". [[PDF](https://ieeexplore.ieee.org/abstract/document/1583627)]**
+"ParEGO: a Hybrid Algorithm with on-line Landscape Approximation for Expensive Multiobjective Optimization Problems". [[PDF](https://ieeexplore.ieee.org/abstract/document/1583627)]**
 * **2020, UAI.
 Biswajit Paria, Kirthevasan Kandasamy, Barnabás Póczos.
 "A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations". [[PDF](https://proceedings.mlr.press/v115/paria20a.html)]**
 * **2020, ICML.
 Richard Zhang, Daniel Golovin.
-"Random hypervolume scalarizations for provable multi-objective black box optimization". [[PDF](https://proceedings.mlr.press/v119/zhang20i.html)]**
+"Random Hypervolume Scalarizations for Provable Mmulti-objective Black Box Optimization". [[PDF](https://proceedings.mlr.press/v119/zhang20i.html)]**

 ## Decomposition & Cooperation
 Following the [MOEA/D](https://ieeexplore.ieee.org/abstract/document/4358754) framework, decompose a MOP in question into a number of sub-problems via a set of reference vectors and solve these sub-problems in a collaborative manner.
 It is based on the assumption that the optimal solutions of two subproblems should be similar when their reference vectors are close.